-In Minnesota, the commissioner of health submits a monthly report to the Secretary of State containing a list of individuals 18 years of age or older, with their names, addresses, dates of birth, and counties of residence, who died while maintaining residence in Minnesota since the previous report.
-The Secretary then determines who on that list was registered to vote.
-The list of deceased registered voters is then forwarded to the county auditors, who mark them as 'deceased' within 60 days after receipt of the list.
+- In Minnesota the Commissioner of Health submits a monthly report to the Secretary of State containing a list of individuals 18 years of age or older with their names, addresses, dates of birth, and counties of residence who died while maintaining residence in Minnesota since the previous report. - The Secretary then determines who on that list was registered to vote.
+The list of deceased registered voters is then forwarded to the county auditors, who mark them as "deceased" within 60 days after receipt of the list. - The Secretary must also use the Social Security Death Index and other states' vital records to determine whether a registered voter in Minnesota is deceased.
+The information from this determination is sent to county auditors to have the voters marked as deceased.

-- The Secretary can also use the Social Security Death Index and other states' vital records to determine whether a registered voter in Minnesota is deceased.
-The information from this determination is sent to county auditors to have the voters marked as deceased. - Minn.
+• Minn.
 Stat.
 201.13